Free messenger client supporting audio and video chats

 Best IM for Linux of 2011.
 Most promising IM of 2011..

-/>For Linux Jitsi beats Pidgin as an instant messenger as it supports video and audio calls and screen sharing for multiple clients.
+Jitsi seems to beat most IM's when it comes to being multiplatform and multi-client. />For Linux Jitsi beats Pidgin as an instant messenger as it supports video and audio calls and screen sharing for multiple clients.
 While Pidgin DOES have video support on it's Linux version, it doesn't on windows.

 If it keeps developing at this, it could knock over Pidgin and be standrad on new Linux Distributions.